CAPLTER/knb-lter-cap.652/methods.md

 # Arriving at the site: first steps

 Upon arriving at a site, use the Trimble GPS to locate the plot center (locate the nail if present (desert sites only)).
-Create a new folder inthe GPS for the site, and record the location of the plot center.
-If present, always use the center nail as plot center and record thislocation as plot center in the GPS.
+Create a new folder in the GPS for the site, and record the location of the plot center.
+If present, always use the center nail as plot center and record this location as plot center in the GPS.
 Use the Trimble GPS to identify the plot corners and mid-points - mark these with flags or cones.
 At plots with relatively little topography, it may be easier to use pre-measured 30m ropes laid along the N-S and E-W axes of the plot to delineate the plot boundary.
 Divide tasks among crew members.

 **General plot information**